Timothyolubiyi/Jenkins-EKS-terraform/README.md

 # Jenkins-EKS-terraform
-Using terraform (Iac) tool to install AWS EKS directly.
+Using  Jenkins to automate and install AWS EKS directly.